Abdullah0703/DSB2017/README.md

     To prevent overfitting, the network is alternatively trained on detection task and classification task.

-The network archetecture is shown below
+The network architecture is shown below

 <img src="./images/nodulenet.png" width=50%>